-In recent months, policymakers have made digital trade negotiations a priority.
-Australia and Singapore negotiated a digital economy agreement; the US and Australia announced that they would update their FTA with an additional digital trade chapter; the US and Britain continued negotiations on a digital trade chapter; and Britain and Australia also announced an FTA with digital trade at its core.
+In recent months, policy makers have made digital trade negotiations a priority.
+Australia and Singapore negotiated a digital economy agreement; the United States and Australia announced that they would update their free trade agreement (FTA) with an additional digital trade chapter; the United States and Britain continued negotiations on a digital trade chapter; and Britain and Australia also announced an FTA with digital trade at its core.
 Many of these agreements focus on e-commerce and say little about new technological innovations or interoperability among regimes.

-However, New Zealand, Singapore, and Chile recently agreed to a new more comprehensive approach--a Digital Economy Partnership Agreement which is open to other nations to join.
-We will discuss these agreements and how they might be improved with 3 experts from Canada, New Zealand, and Australia.
+However, New Zealand, Singapore and Chile recently agreed to a new, more comprehensive approach — a Digital Economy Partnership Agreement that is open for other nations to join.
+We will discuss these agreements, and how they might be improved, with three experts from Canada, New Zealand and Australia.

-- Professor Patrick LeBlond, Associate Professor and CN-Paul M. Tellier Chair on Business and Public Policy, Graduate School of Public and International Affairs, University of Ottawa, and Senior Fellow, Centre for International Governance Innovation.
+- Patrick Leblond, Associate Professor and CN-Paul M. Tellier Chair on Business and Public Policy, Graduate School of Public and International Affairs, University of Ottawa, and Senior Fellow, Centre for International Governance Innovation.
 Article and Article

 - Stephanie Honey, Honey Consulting and former trade negotiator for New Zealand.
 Article

-- Dr. Joshua Meltzer, Senior Fellow, Brookings Institution, and former trade negotiator for Australia.
+- Joshua Meltzer, Senior Fellow, Brookings Institution, and former trade negotiator for Australia.
 Article

 Patrick Leblond is a CIGI senior fellow.
 He is an expert in global economic governance and international political economy, regional economic integration, financial regulation, and business and public policy.

 Stephanie is a trade policy consultant, associate director of the New Zealand International Business Forum and a policy adviser to the New Zealand members of the Asia-Pacific Economic Cooperation Business Advisory Council.
 She is also co-founder of a business offering executive education in trade policy.